robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 [https://www.mitpressjournals.org/doi/pdfplus/10.1162/EVCO\_a\_00025](https://www.mitpressjournals.org/doi/pdfplus/10.1162/EVCO_a_00025)

-I would really like to make my own implementation of the curiosity reward signal, it seems fairly straighforward in it basic form and the official implementation isn't monumental in size.
+I would really like to make my own implementation of the curiosity reward signal, it seems fairly straightforward in it basic form and the official implementation isn't monumental in size.
 I wish there was a better way to describe graphs in programming languages, like a text-based format with an interactive editor.
 Most object oriented programs are graphs as well, program source visualization seems to be very underutilized.